wesbaker/category_select/README.md

 WB Category Select
 ==================

-- Dropdown field that shows a list of pre-defined category groups and the categories within them
+Select (dropdown or multiselect) field that shows a list of pre-defined category groups and the categories within them

 Install